 Hence, please do health check-ups regularly to monitor your health status.

 Consequences of Untreated High Blood Pressure

-Chronic HBP can eventually lead to serious complications, including stroke, heart disease, kidney failure and blindness.
+High force of blood flow increases the work load of blood vessels and heart.
+Overtime, this extra stress can eventually lead to serious complications, including stroke, heart attack, kidney failure and blindness.

 - National Institute of Heart, Lung and Blood